The Wild Wings Educational Trust A not-for-profit organisation making a difference through education.

 The Wild Wings Educational Trust is a registered charitable trust and Public Benefit Organisation, which exists to offer disadvantaged children a brighter future through better educational opportunities.
 We achieve this through supporting and funding existing community projects, helping under-resourced township schools, and providing full scholarships for promising and talented children from impoverished backgrounds to attend a top private school in George, South Africa.

-The Trust was launched by Wild Wings Safaris, a small, family-run, inbound tour operator with a strong sense of social responsibility.
-Our head office is in George, South Africa.
+The Trust was launched by Wild Wings Safaris, a bespoke African safari operator with a strong sense of social responsibility.
+We have offices in Bromley, UK and in George, South Africa.
 Funded by an initial contribution from Wild Wings Safaris, the Trust relies entirely on donations and offers tourists who visit South Africa the opportunity to make a difference to local communities and individual children, by voluntarily donating a small percentage of their trip costs to the Trust.

 To find out more about how we operate, how we raise funds and what we spend that money on, please see the About Us tab in the top menu.